tektechnologies/Instructor-Prep/201/class_5.md

 }

 function dogNumber() {
-    var dog = prompt('Do I currently have four dogs?\n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
+    let dog = prompt('Do I currently have four dogs?\n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
     // // console.log(dog)

     if (dog === 'n' || dog === 'no') {